What are Small Grants?

-Priority will be given to applications that can demonstrate the following:
+Priority will be given to applications that can demonstrate:

 Evidence of legal need and a good case that this response is likely to make a difference.